eberkund/resume/resume.md

 	- Created a new website platform using Laravel after client lost backups and server died
 	- Designed a database schema and imported and cleaned data from multiple sources
 	- Gathered requirements and provided constant communication with the client on deliverables
-	- Maintained the database schema with migration scripts

 *	**Software Consultant, Banana Accounting**

-	- Completed a fixed cost project within deadlines
-	- Created a Linux Snap package for publication and distribution through the [Snap Store](https://snapcraft.io/banana-accounting)
+	- Created a containerised package for publishing on the [Canonical Snap Store](https://snapcraft.io/banana-accounting)
+	- Completed the fixed cost project within the deadline

 *	**Software Consultant, Pool Safe**

 	- Improved build system for appliance software so custom builds were not required for each unit
 	- Migrated AWS accounts from a previous vendor and created infrastructure as code

-## References

-*	_References available upon request._